HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Experiments

-\textbf{Combining with the visual token compression method.} Orthogonal to our approach, another line of acceleration methods in document parsing reduces the number of visual tokens via visual token compression (VTC), thereby reducing the attention cost and improving inference efficiency; a representative example is DeepSeek-OCR~\cite{wei2025deepseekocr}.
-This naturally raises the question of whether our method can be combined with such token-compression approaches.
-To investigate this, we integrate our HSD with DeepSeek-OCR.
-As shown in~\cref{tab:deepseek-ocr}, HSD provides additional speedups on top of DeepSeek-OCR, demonstrating the plug-and-play nature of our method and its potential to be combined with other acceleration techniques.
+\textbf{Comparisons with Existing Document Parsing Methods.} We further compare end-to-end parsers~\cite{dots.ocr, hunyuanocr2025tencent} with and without HSD against representative pipeline-based~\cite{MinerUgithub, paddleocr3_0} and hybrid~\cite{monkeyocr, mineru2_5} document parsing approaches.
+The comparison is intended to characterize the accuracy--latency trade-off of different parsing paradigms under their standard inference settings, rather than to perform a latency-matched evaluation.
+As shown in~\cref{tab:pipeline/hybrid}, pure pipelines are fast but often result in lower output quality, while hybrid systems aim to strike a balance between quality and latency.
+End-to-end parsers can achieve stronger quality on complex pages but are markedly slower.
+By integrating HSD, we reduce the latency of end-to-end parsers by 2.42--2.78$\times$ with essentially unchanged quality, bringing them closer to the efficiency level of hybrid systems.
+Overall, HSD establishes a new paradigm for document parsing, enabling end-to-end parsers to attain hybrid-level efficiency without altering the underlying models or introducing extra training.

-Results in~\cref{tab:deepseek-ocr} validate that our hierarchical speculative decoding framework provides robust acceleration across diverse benchmarks, highlighting the flexibility and plug-and-play nature of our framework.
+\textbf{Combining with the Visual Token Compression Method.} Complementary to HSD, visual token compression (VTC) accelerates document parsing by reducing the number of visual tokens and thus the attention cost (e.g., DeepSeek-OCR~\cite{wei2025deepseekocr}).
+To examine whether the two directions are compatible, we integrate HSD with DeepSeek-OCR.
+As shown in~\cref{tab:deepseek-ocr}, HSD brings additional speedups on top of VTC, suggesting that our method is plug-and-play and stackable with other acceleration techniques.